gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 export PATH=/Users/gdw
 ```

-What do you think the impact of this change will be?
-Try this:
+Now look at the value of the PATH variable:
 ```
-env
+echo $PATH
 ```

+What do you think the impact of this change will be?
+Recall that the PATH is how the operating system finds commands.

-How about these commands?
+What happens when you run these commands?

 ```
 ls